 Update your registrar's name server records

 Log into your registrar provider and change the name server records to point to the name servers you saw in the prior step.
 At the same time, make a note of the time to live (TTL) your registrar has set on the records.
-That will tell you how long you have to wait before the new name servers will begin to be used.
+That tells you how long you have to wait before the new name servers begin to be used.

 Wait for changes, then verify

-To see the authoritative name servers for your domain on the Internet, run the following:
+To get the authoritative name servers for your domain on the Internet, run the following:

 dig +short NS example.com